tekknolagi/zulip-archive/README.md

 `true`.
 This will overwrite the Git _history_ in the repository, but keep all the _content_.
-If you are using the repository for more than just the Zulip archive (not recommended), you may want to set the `delete_history` flag to `false`, but be warned that the repository size may explode.
+If you are using the repository for more than just the Zulip archive (not recommended), you may want to set the `delete_history` flag to `false`, but be warned that the repository size may explode (this can be somewhat ameliorated by periodically running `git repack -a -d`).

 ### Step 7 - Verify that everything works